MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_make_call_complete.md

      initialized this structure with client-determined data before passing this pointer to
      <b>NdisClMakeCall</b>.
 While processing the client's request, the call manager can modify this data to
      reflect the results of its negotiation with the network or with a signaling peer.

-##### - Status.NDIS_STATUS_SUCCESS

-The client's attempt to set up a virtual connection succeded.
-Consequently, the client can
-       proceed to make transfers on the active VC using the
-       <i>NdisVcHandle</i> returned by
-       <a href="..\ndis\nf-ndis-ndiscocreatevc.md">NdisCoCreateVc</a>, which the client has
-       stored in its per-VC context area at
-       <i>ProtocolVcContext</i> .

-##### - Status.NDIS_STATUS_RESOURCES

-NDIS, the call manager, or an underlying driver could not allocate sufficient resources to set
-       up the connection.

-##### - Status.NDIS_STATUS_XXX

-The call manager or underlying miniport driver failed to establish an active connection and NDIS
-       propagated this driver-determined failure status to the client.

 ## -returns